Person

 Goals

-Future-proof the system with dark mode support and rebranding flexibility - including a parallel application to the sister site, Racenet
+• Future-proof it with dark mode and rebranding flexibility, including the sister site Racenet

 Process